 Cell signal is weak in Cooksville except for US Cellular customers.
 WiFi is available at the institute, across the street from the commons.

 We’re looking for volunteers for the event.
-Volunteers will get a free or discounted entrance fee.
+Volunteers will get a discounted entrance fee.
 Some tasks can be completed before the event.
 Contact email@example.com to be added to the volunteer list.

-And if you’re already excited about this event, check out our friends at the Wisconsin Permaculture Convergence, held every fall.
+And if you’re already excited about the skill share, check out our friends at similar events around the Midwest.